AndrewCooley1/Rock-paper-scissors-excersise2/README.md

 In the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your desired user_name (then make sure to SAVE the ".env" file aftwards):

-Please note "Jon Snow" is an example place holder.
+Please note "Jon Snow" is an example place holder and should be replaced by the players name.

 ## Usage

-In order to run the game/Run the Python script:
+In order to run the game/Run the Python script, please execute the following:

 ```
 python game.py
 ```

-This assumes you are in the local enviroment and that you are currently in the necessary enviroment with the applicable package installed.
+This assumes you are in the local environment and that you are currently in the necessary environment with the applicable package installed.